 I have too many ideas for majors.
 How can I narrow down my choices?

-It can help to talk about your interests with a caring career professional.
+- Talking over your interests with a caring career professional can help you gain more clarity about your choices.
 Learn how to make an appointment with a CEC advisor.

 I applied to or intend to apply to a limited enrollment program.
 What should I do if I don’t get accepted?